hrithickbarani/AMAZON-PRIME-USERS-SQL-DATA-ANALYSIS/README.md

 3. **Engagement of Recent Users**:
    - A similar proportion of new users from the last year belong to each engagement category, indicating even distribution.

-## Future Enhancements
-- Predict churn rate using machine learning.
-- Recommend personalized content based on engagement trends.
-- Integrate with a dashboard for real-time data visualization.